thomasridd/helloAWS/README.md

     $  sudo apt-get install maven

 ##3.
 Get hellojava up and running
-Now get our simple REST Api up and running on localhost 8080
+Now get our simple REST Api up and running on localhost 8080 using [hellojava](https://github.com/davidcarboni/hellojava)

     $  git clone https://github.com/davidcarboni/hellojava.git
     $  sudo apt-get install maven

 ##4.
 Setup nginx
-At present we have our fresh REST Api running on port 8080.
-We are lastly going to setup an nginx webserver to link up port 8080 with the outside world
+We opened up port 80 for HTTP requests during setup.
+We have just started our fresh REST Api running on port 8080.
+Now we need to link these up using a webserver nginx

     $  sudo apt-get install nginx